The Treason of the Senate: Chauncey M. Depew

-The first article of the series was published in March 1906 and focused on New York Senator Chauncey Depew and his connection to the Vanderbilt family, specifically Cornelious "Commodore" Vanderbilt who was the head of the New York Central Railroad company at the time.
+The first article of the series was published in March 1906 and focused on New York Senator Chauncey Depew and his connection to the Vanderbilt family, specifically Cornelius "Commodore" Vanderbilt who was the head of the New York Central Railroad company at the time.
 Depew worked as a lawyer until age twenty-nine, when he was nominated as Secretary of State of New York by the bosses of the party.
 Soon after, the young politician encountered corruption when he reported the New York City population as much smaller than it actually was so that representation of the rival Democratic Party could be decreased.
 This incident gave Depew the nickname "Depopulator Depew."
 After that, Depew failed to be re-elected and went to work for the New York Central Railroad company.
 He was employed officially as a lawyer, but in reality, he was more of an assistant to the Vanderbilts and did whatever they required.
 Later on, Depew's job morphed into a lobbyist position, which included bribing various politicians in order to put through legislation that would benefit the Vanderbilts.